hugomrdias/js-ipfs-big-data-tests/readme.md

 ```
-For debugging check node tests, with `ndb` you get a nice setup with 2 devtools, one in the browser and another to node and auto rebuild from karma.
+For debugging check node tests, with `ndb` you get a nice setup with 2 devtools, one in the browser and another to connected to node and auto rebuild from karma.

 ## TODO